ocaml/ocaml.org/data/rss/janestreet/a-tutorial-for-building-web-applications-with-incrdom.md

 <p>At Jane Street, our web UIs are built on top of an in-house framework
-called <a href="https://github.com/janestreet/incr_dom">Incr_dom</a>, modeled in part on <a href="https://reactjs.org/docs/faq-internals.html">React’s virtual DOM</a>.
-Rendering different views efficiently in response to changes made to a shared model is a quintessentially incremental computation—so it should be no surprise that Incr_dom is built on top of
+called <a href="https://github.com/janestreet/incr_dom">Incr_dom</a>, modeled in part on <a href="https://reactjs.org/docs/faq-internals.html">React&rsquo;s virtual DOM</a>.
+Rendering different views efficiently in response to changes made to a shared model is a quintessentially incremental computation&mdash;so it should be no surprise that Incr_dom is built on top of
 <a href="https://blog.janestreet.com/introducing-incremental/">Incremental</a>.</p>